guzmo/xyz-docker-nodejs/Readme.md

 This image is an default docker image for NodeJS.

-The package.json is used for dependencies and also to start the NodeJs Server at startup.
+The package.json is used for dependencies and also to define the start script.